In this issue...

 Championing the Water Conservation Rebate Tax Parity Act

-AWE continues to advocate for passage of the Water Conservation Rebate Tax Parity Act—bipartisan, bicameral legislation that would eliminate federal taxation of water efficiency rebates, a disincentive to participation, and an administrative burden for agencies that issue them.
-Throughout Q3, AWE met with members and their respective Congressional delegations, particularly across the Colorado River Basin, to build support and encourage additional cosponsors in both chambers.
+Our team continues to advocate for passage of the Water Conservation Rebate Tax Parity Act—bipartisan, bicameral legislation that would eliminate federal taxation of water efficiency rebates, a disincentive to participation, and an administrative burden for agencies that issue them.
+Throughout Q4, AWE met with members and their respective Congressional delegations—particularly across the Colorado River Basin—to build support and encourage additional cosponsors in both chambers.
 We remain optimistic about the growing momentum for this commonsense reform.

-Organizations interested in getting involved can reach out to AWE Director of Public Affairs, Kelly Connolly Kern at kelly@a4we.org.
+Organizations interested in getting involved are encouraged to reach out to Ron Burke.

 AWE Defends Federal Efficiency Standards for Appliances and Plumbing Fixtures

-To stay up to date with AWE’s policy work, check out our Policy Priorities and Policy Activities sections of our website.
+To stay up to date with AWE’s policy work, check out the Policy Priorities and Policy Activities sections of our website.

 Recent Webinars